kusmantopratama/Ci4datatables/README.md

   for more information

 - **Add Column**\
-  Select the table that you want to use
+  if you want to use
-  Closure Style
+  Closure Style :

 ```php
 $dt->addColumn('action', function ($db) {